Topics included in this article:

 Image Settings

-Currently, image settings for third-party streams will need to be changed directly through that cameras UI.
-Once the changes are made, they will be reflected in the Rhombus console.
+Currently, image settings for third-party streams will need to be changed directly through the camera's manufacturer UI.
+Once the changes are made, they will be reflected in the Rhombus Console.

 Helpful Links